top of page

 Explanation about the path of knowledge and True Renunciation

-In the beginning of this chapter, Shri Krishna primarily discusses devotion – its importance in understanding the teachings of The Holy Bhagavad Gita.
-Moving forward, within the chapter, as Arjuna's teacher, Shri Krishna once again emphasizes the significance of Karma and the mental frame of mind within which Arjuna should approach his work.
+Context: In the beginning of this chapter, Shri Krishna discusses the importance of devotion in understanding the teachings of the Bhagavad Gita.
+As Arjuna's teacher, Shri Krishna further emphasizes the significance of Karma and the mental state Arjuna should maintain in his work.

 Verse 1 to 3

-Shri Krishna informs Arjuna that this isn't the first instance of his imparting the teachings of the Holy Bhagavad Gita.
-He had previously conveyed these teachings to the Sun God, who subsequently disseminated them.
-Over time, however, this knowledge was lost.
-Shri Krishna reveals his intention to reiterate the same knowledge to Arjuna, citing their profound friendship and Arjuna's devotion.
-Being a devotee holds great significance in comprehending and absorbing the teachings of the Holy Bhagavad Gita.
+Shri Krishna tells Arjuna that this is not the first time he is imparting the teachings of the Bhagavad Gita.
+He previously conveyed them to the Sun God, who then disseminated them, but over time, this knowledge was lost.
+Shri Krishna intends to reiterate this knowledge to Arjuna due to their profound friendship and Arjuna's devotion.

-Arjun's question 5: Arjuna queries Shri Krishna about how it is possible for him to have imparted this knowledge to the Sun God at the dawn of time, considering Arjuna's own identity as the son of Vasudev ji and Devki ji, while the Sun God has existed for countless ages.
+Arjun's question 5: Arjuna asks Shri Krishna how he could have imparted this knowledge to the Sun God at the dawn of time, given his own identity as the son of Vasudev ji and Devki ji, while the Sun God has existed for countless ages.

 Shri Krishna’s Answer 5: